Connect with others who understand.

 • Coal tar

-Topical corticosteroid lotions can also bring relief, though applying them to the scalp can be difficult if hair gets in the way.
-Corticosteroids are usually applied in small amounts locally to the affected skin.
+Topical corticosteroid lotions (medications you put directly on the skin) can also bring relief.
+But applying them to the scalp can be difficult if hair gets in the way.
+Corticosteroids are usually applied in small amounts to the affected skin.
 On the scalp, apply topical corticosteroids in the direction your hair grows.
+This helps the medicine reach the skin more easily.

 When buying shampoos or topical treatments over the counter, look for products with the National Psoriasis Foundation Seal of Recognition.
 This indicates that they’re generally safe for use by people with psoriasis and related skin conditions.

-Whatever treatment you try, make sure to update your health care provider about your symptoms so that they can tailor your care as best they can.
+Whatever treatment you try, make sure to update your healthcare provider about your symptoms.
+That way, they can tailor your care as best they can.

 Advice From MyPsoriasisTeam Members

 Some home remedies may help relieve certain symptoms, like itchiness.
-One member wrote about how they manage symptoms beyond using Wild Naturals hair products and body wash and Head & Shoulders shampoo.
+One MyPsoriasisTeam member wrote about how they manage symptoms.
 “I try to stay hydrated and use moisturizer on my skin.
 I have found that stress and chocolate make my psoriasis flare.
 You might find different foods cause a trigger.”

 Other MyPsoriasisTeam members have shared their skin care strategies, such as these: